youtube/cobalt/cobalt/doc/web_debugging.md

 *   You can use the `--remote_debugging_port` command line switch to specify a remote debugging port other than the default 9222.

+*   You can use the `--dev_servers_listen_ip` command line switch to change which network interface the remote debugging server is listening to.